Quuxplusone/jbcoe_value_types/DRAFT.md

 ## Tagged constructors

-Constructors for `indirect` and `polymorphic` taking an allocator or owned-object constructor arguments are tagged with `allocator_arg_t` and `in_place_t` (or `in_place_type_t`) respectively.
+Constructors for `indirect` and `polymorphic` taking an allocator and/or constructor arguments for the owned object are tagged with `allocator_arg_t` and `in_place_t`
+(or `in_place_type_t`) respectively.
 This is consistent with the standard library’s use of tagged constructors in `optional`, `any` and `variant`.

-Without `in_place_t` the constructor of `indirect` would not be able to construct an owned object using the owned object’s allocator-extended constructor. `indirect(std::in_place, std::allocator_arg, alloc, args)` unambiguously constructs an `indirect` with a default constructed allocator and an owned object constructed with an allocator extended constructor taking an allocator `alloc` and constructor arguments `args`.
+`indirect(std::allocator_arg, alloc, args)` constructs an `indirect` whose allocator is `alloc` and whose owned object is constructed by *uses-allocator construction* with allocator `alloc` and constructor arguments `args`.
+In contrast, `indirect(std::in_place, args)` constructs an `indirect` whose allocator is default-initialized and whose owned object is direct-non-list-initialized from `args`.

+These tags can be combined, with no additional effort on the library side.
+*Example:* `indirect(std::in_place, std::allocator_arg, alloc, args)`
+constructs an `indirect` whose allocator is a default-initialized and whose owned object is direct-non-list-initialized from `std::allocator_args, alloc, args`.
+*Example:* `indirect(std::allocator_arg, alloc, std::in_place, args)`
+constructs an `indirect` whose allocator is `alloc` and whose owned object is constructed by *uses-allocator construction* with allocator `alloc` and constructor arguments `std::in_place, args`.

 ## Single-argument constructors